min69u/Reforestation/README.md

-## Why are ghosts bad liars?
-Because you can see right through them!
+## Why do scuba divers fall backwards into the water?
+Because if they fell forwards they’d still be in the boat.